wichayutdew/device-setup/notes/leetcode-cheatsheet.md

     **Complexity** Time: O(v + e) Space: O(v + e) // same complexity with
     normal graph problem since we need to reach each vertices and edges once.

+### Coin Change

+    _Default case_ if amount is 0 then we don't need any coin. if there's no coin, then we can't produce result

+    **Solve**
+        1. We will use dynamic programming with memiozation to solve this question. first create dp list to store number of least coins uses for each total amount up to amount+1 (to prevent index out of bound) then default it at max integer means we still don't know if we are able to build that total amount from the coins we have. but we know that to build 0, we need 0 coin
+        2. then for each coin, we wanted to know from it's value up to the amount, can this coin help reduce the number of coins uses at any certain amount in db array
+        3. in each coin iteration, we need to have nested loop to see if this coin will be benefit. by checking if we replace this coin value in any x amount we pass thru, will it result in less coins used or not
+        4. e.g. for coin value 1 -> we loop from 1..amount(let's say 5), in
+           each amount n loop we check if we can build n-coinValue e.g. dp(3-1=2) means we can use that number of coins to build value 2 + this coin of value 1. we check that to build this will it result in less coin used rather that the knowledge we have at dp[3]. if it helps we replace the number of coin used
+        5. finally, we check before return that dp[amount] is not max int, if it is then we cannot build that amount from value of coins we have, return -1 else return dp value that we found so far

+        **Complexity** Time: O(coins size * amount) Space:O(amount)

 ### Product of array except self

     _Default case_, if the input array size is 1 or less then just return it